sauravraiguru/serverless-gateways/README.md

 ```
 - Click on `Send`.

-- You should see a sample response having the image classification below.
+You should see a sample API response having the image classification below, which was received upon invoking an API call by passing a secure client ID & imageUrl.

 ![Response](images/classify-response.png)